tlaukkan/zigbee4java/README.md

 This library provides API to ZigBee network through CC2531 dongle.

+NOTE: Support for other dongles can be implemented by implementing ZigBeeDongle interface.

 Example hardware that can be controlled with zigbee4java:

 1. Philips Hue Bulb